 Secure Bulk Email: The Solution to HIPAA Violations You Didn’t Know You Were Making

-If you send bulk emails for marketing purposes, appointment reminders or any other business transactions, it’s easy to get complacent and think that there is no way that you could be violating HIPAA.
+If you send emails for marketing purposes, appointment reminders, or any other business transactions, it’s easy to get complacent and think that there is no way that you could be violating HIPAA.
 Unfortunately, HIPAA laws are incredibly complex and there are a number of unexpected violations that you can make without even realizing it.
-Given just how costly and damaging HIPAA penalties can be, your organization can’t afford the risks.
+Using a secure bulk email service is the best way to avoid costly and damaging HIPAA penalties.

 HIPAA laws are designed to protect the privacy of individuals and they often play out in ways that aren’t immediately intuitive.
 They are further complicated because the lines between compliance and non-compliance aren’t always clear.
 Given the costs of a violation, it’s important that every healthcare provider and business associate errs on the safe side.